wssccc/ngscript/README.md

 You might as well notice that **named functions are registered in global scope**.

 ####Lambda
-ngscript supports anonymous function, in fact, the underlying implements of named function is a variable that stores an anonymous function along with global environment.
+ngscript supports anonymous function, the underlying implements of named function is a variable that stores an anonymous function along with global environment.

->Instant call of lambda
+>Invoking lambda
 >
 >       (function (){
 >           println("hello");